Getting to know your new BrailleDoodle.

-1. The stylus has a rounded magnet on one end and is shaped like a thick pen.
+The stylus has a rounded magnet on one end and is shaped like a thick pen.
 The bottom has a triangular grip to help those not accustomed to holding a pen.
-Just pinch the triangle grip, let the top of the stylus drop into the space between the pointer finger and thumb, and you are holding it correctly.
+Just pinch the triangle grip, position the top of the stylus into the space between the pointer finger and thumb, and you are holding it correctly.

-1. The spring lanyard may sometimes feel too short or tight.
+The spring lanyard may sometimes feel too short or tight.
 If this is the case, stretch the spring as far as it will go.
 Don’t worry—it will not break.
-Then when you try again, it will feel looser.
+Then try again; it will feel looser.
 This may need to be repeated several times.

 The Braille Learning Side